yasouysal/MissionPossible/README.md

 mode so playing in editor would make it look a bit messy.

 ## Development Process
-After reviewing requirements, project is divided into modules which are the following:
+Project is divided into modules which are the following:

 * Animations
 * Weapon System
 * AI Behaviors